iryonetwork/wwm/docs/kubernetes.md

 $ psql -U postgres -h localhost -p 5432
 ```

-Initialize users with statements from `docs/k8s/cloudDiscoveryInit.sql` then connect to localdiscvoery db (`\c clouddiscovery`) and create schema and data using statements from `docs/k8s/discoverySchemaAndData.sql`.
+Initialize users for discovery with statements from `docs/k8s/cloudDiscoveryInit.sql` then connect to clouddiscovery db (`\c clouddiscovery`) and create schema and data using statements from `docs/k8s/discoverySchemaAndData.sql`.

+Initialize users for reports with statements from `docs/k8s/reportsInit.sql` then connect to reports db (`\c reports`) and create schema using statements from `docs/k8s/reports.sql`.

 ## 11. Install Traefik ingress controller